dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Security.md

 Before  working with ARM it is highly recomended to understand the basics of Azure Active Directory (AAD).

 Azure Active Directory (AAD) is Microsoft’s multi-tenant cloud based directory and identity management service.
-It includes single sign-on (SSO) access to thousands of cloud SaaS Applications like for example Office365.
+It includes single sign-on (SSO) access to thousands of cloud SaaS Applications such as Office365.
 Application developers can easily integrate with AAD for identity management.
-Azure AD also includes a full suite of identity management capabilities and can be integrated with an existing Windows Server Active Directory
+Azure AD also includes a full suite of identity management capabilities and can be integrated with an existing Windows Server Active Directory.
 For details see [What is Azure Active Directory?](https://azure.microsoft.com/en-us/documentation/articles/active-directory-whatis/)